Statistical Analysis#

 49.5 49.5 42.5

-If we want to calculate summary statistics for combinations of groups for example by sex and intervention group, we can use the aggregate() command.
-We use the formula method to specify which variables we want summarise (on the left hand side of the ~) and which we want to group by (on the right hand side of the ~).
+If we want to calculate summary statistics for combinations of groups - for example by sex and intervention group, - we can use the aggregate() command.
+We use the formula method to specify which variables we want to summarise (on the left hand side of the ~) and which we want to group by (on the right hand side of the ~).
 If all the variables are included in single data.frame, we can construct the formula using just the column names, and include the argument data to specify which object these are found in.
-The FUN argument specfies which function you want to apply to these data, which is the mean in this example.
+The FUN argument specifies which function you want to apply to these data, which is the mean in this example.
 Note that we need to include the dataset as an argument, even though we have attached bp_dataset.

 %%R